Connum/opentype.js-next/README.md

 * `options`:
   * `decimalPlaces`: The amount of decimal places for floating-point values. (default: 2)
   * `optimize`: apply some optimizations to the path data, e.g. removing unnecessary/duplicate commands (true/false, default: true)
-  * `flipY`: whether to flip the Y axis of the path data, because SVG and font paths use inverted Y axes. (true: calculate from bounding box, false: disable, integer/float: a base value for the calculation. default: true)
+  * `flipY`: whether to flip the Y axis of the path data, because SVG and font paths use inverted Y axes. (true: calculate from bounding box, false: disable; default: true)
+  * `flipYBase`: Base value for the base flipping calculation.
+You'll probably want to calculate this from the font's ascender and descender values. (default: automatically calculate from the path data's bounding box)

 ##### `Path.toSVG(options)`